 He has published numerous highly-cited papers, and received many awards for his work, including ten “best paper” prizes at various venues, the Silver medal of the Royal Academy of Engineering, and the BCS Roger Needham award.
 He is a fellow of the Royal Academy of Engineering, the British Computer Society, and the International Association for Pattern Recognition.
 He received PhD from the University of Edinburgh and then moved to Oxford in 1996.
 He spent several years as a Royal Society University Research Fellow before joining Microsoft in 2005.
 He loves programming, particularly in C++, and his recent work has included new numerical algorithms for Eigen, and compilation of F# to C.

-Senior Lecturer in the Department of Computer Science of University College.
+Senior Lecturer in the Department of Computer Science of University College London and CEO of Ariel AI.

 His research interests are at the intersection of computer vision and deep learning, aiming at the development of models that unify problems of structured prediction and shape modeling with deep learning, as well as multi-task learning.
 He publishes and reviews regularly in the major computer vision conferences (CVPR,ICCV,ECCV), he has served multiple times as Area Chair and has been an Associate Editor for CVIU and IVC.
 Prior to UCL and Ariel AI he was a Research Scientist at Facebook AI Research (FAIR) as well as a faculty and researcher at CentraleSupelec